 The big granddaddy of them all, the California Riding and Hiking Trail traverses the northern part of the park for 37 miles through a variety of Mojave Desert landscapes.
 After starting at the Black Rock Canyon trailhead, the heads east past Eureka Peak and Quail Mountain to Ryan Mountain and Arch Rock.
 The eastern terminus for the California Riding and Hiking Trail is located near the North Entrance at the town of Twentynine Palms.

-More information is available on AllTrails: California Riding and Hiking Trail.
+More information is available in the California Riding and Hiking Trail guide.

 Joshua Tree National Park Fee and Entrance Information

 Joshua Tree National Park has three entrances: the West Entrance, North Entrance and South Entrance.
-The West Entrance is the main one used to enter the park and can attract long lines – especially on weekends during the high season.
+The West Entrance is the main one used to enter the park.
+As a result it can attract long lines – especially on weekends during the high season.
 I suggest arriving early or on a weekday (or both) to avoid having to wait in line.
 If you don’t want to wait in line, you can usually shorten the wait by entering at the North Entrance in Twentynine Palms or at the South Entrance.

 The fee to enter Joshua Tree National Park is $30 per vehicle which is good for seven days.
 I recommend buying the America the Beautiful Interagency Pass, however, which costs $80.
 This allows entry to all National Parks for an entire year, as well as most federal lands (including National Forests, Bureau of Land Management and more).
-Buy your pass online before arriving at the park to shorten the wait in line.
+Be sure to your pass online before arriving at the park in order to shorten the wait in line.

 Be sure to check the Joshua Tree National Park web site for current conditions before heading to the park.